Elmer Fudd: Portrayal

 In 1959, Bryan died at age 60, and Hal Smith was selected to replace him as Elmer, but after just two cartoons (Dog Gone People (1960) and What's My Lion?
 (1961)) were recorded by the new actor, with Blanc doing Fudd's crying and gurgling in two scenes in the former cartoon, and another (Crow's Feat (1962)) was made in which Fudd has no lines and therefore no voice, the character was soon retired.
 Although in more recent years other voice actors have alternated as Elmer's voice, Bryan's characterization remains the definitive one.
 He was never credited onscreen, because Blanc had a clause in his contract that required him to receive a screen credit and, perhaps inadvertently, denied the same to other voice performers.

-Blanc would take on the role regularly in the 1960s, 1970s and 1980s, supplying Elmer's voice for new footage in The Bugs Bunny Show (while Smith voiced the character in the commercials until 1965 when Blanc took up the role full time), The Porky Pig Show, compilation feature films and similar TV specials, as well as some all-new specials.
-He admitted in his autobiography that he found the voice difficult to get "right", never quite making it his own, which is why his Elmer voice sounded deep and gravelly in the 60s and 70s; however, it began sounding closer to Bryan's Elmer voice, beginning with Bugs Bunny's Valentine (1979).
+Blanc would take on the role regularly in the 1960s, 1970s and 1980s, supplying Elmer's voice for new footage in The Bugs Bunny Show (while Smith voiced the character in the commercials until 1965 when Blanc took up the role full time), The Porky Pig Show, compilation feature films and similar television specials, as well as some all-new specials.
+Blanc initially did not want to imitate Bryan, believing that to be stealing from another actor, but performed the role when Warner Bros. could not find anyone else.
+Rather than imitating Bryan's voice, he did his own interpretation of Elmer's voice.
+He admitted in his autobiography that he found the voice difficult to get "right", never quite making it his own; Blanc's Elmer voice sounded deep and gravelly in the 1960s and 1970s, but began sounding closer to Bryan's portrayal, beginning with Bugs Bunny's Valentine (1979).
 In Speechless (1989), the famous lithograph issued following Blanc's death, Elmer is not shown among the characters bowing their heads in tribute to Blanc.